apache/singa/doc/en/docs/autograd_doc.md

 ﻿# singa.autograd

-This part will present an overview of how autograd works and give a simple example of neuron network which implemented by using autograd API.
+This part will present an overview of how autograd works and give a simple example of neuron network which is implemented by using autograd API.
 ## Autograd Mechanics
-To get clear about how autograd system works, we should understand three important concepts in this system, they are `singa.tensor.Tensor` , `singa.autograd.Operation`, and `singa.autograd.Layer`.
+To get clear about how autograd system works, we should understand three important abstracts in this system, they are `singa.tensor.Tensor` , `singa.autograd.Operation`, and `singa.autograd.Layer`.
 For briefness, these three classes will be denoted as `tensor`, `operation`, and `layer`.
 ### Tensor
 The class `tensor` has three attributes which are important in autograd system, they are `.creator`, `.requires_grad`, and `.stores_grad`.
--  `tensor.creator` should be an `operation` object.
+-  `tensor.creator` is an `operation` object.
 It records the particular `operation` which generates the `tensor ` itself.
--  `.requires_grad` and `.stores_grad` are both boolean indicator.
+-  `.requires_grad` and `.stores_grad` are both boolean indicators.
 These two attributes record whether a `tensor` needs gradients and whether gradients of a  `tensor` need to be stored when do backpropagation.
+For example, output `tensor` of `Conv2d` needs gradient but no need to store gradient.
+In contrast, parameter `tensor` of `Conv2d` not only require gradients but also need to store gradients.
+For those input `tensor` of a network, e.g., a batch of images, since it don't require gradient and don't need to store gradient, both of the two indicators,  `.requires_grad` and `.stores_grad`, should be set as False.
-It should be noted that if `.stores_grad` is true, then `.requires_grad` must be true， not vice versa.
+It should be noted that if `.stores_grad` is true, then `.requires_grad` must be true, not vice versa.
 ### Operation
-`operation` is the fundamental element of computation graph.
-A `operation` takes one or more `tensor` as input, and then output one or more `tensor`.
-The class `operation` has four important member functions:
+A `operation` takes one or more `tensor` as input, and then output one or more `tensor`. when a  `operation` is called, mainly two processes happen:
- 1.  `._do_forward()` Inputs and outputs of this function are both  `tensor`.
-This function will be invoked when the `operation` is called.
-So this function can be considered being controlled indirectly by users when they define their networks.
-This function mainly do two things:
-        - record source of the `operaiton`.
+   1. record source of the `operaiton`.
 Those inputs `tensor` contain their `creator` information, which are the source `operation` of current operation.
 Current `operation` keeps those information in the attribute `.src`.
 The designed autograd engine can control backward flow according to `operation.src`.
-        - do calculation by calling member function `.forward()`, which will be introduced later.
+     2. do calculation by calling member function `.forward()`

- 2.  `._do_backward()` Unlike `._do_forward()` is controlled by users to some extent, `._do_backward()` is in the charge of autograd engine.
-This kind of function don't take `tensor` as input, but instead, takes `tensor.data`.
-The effect of this function is to do calculation, by invoking `.backward()`
- 4. `.forward()` and `.backward()` These two functions take `tensor.data` as inputs, and output `Ctensor`, which is the same type with `tensor.data`.
+The class `operation` has two important member functions, `.forward()` and `.backward()`.
+These two functions take `tensor.data` as inputs, and output `Ctensor`, which is the same type with `tensor.data`.
 To add a specific operation, subclass `operation` should implement their own `.forward()` and `.backward()`.
 ### Layer
-For those operations contain parameters like weights which are `tensor`  requiring update, we package them into a new class, `layer`.
+For those operations containing parameters, e.g., the weight or bias tensors, we package them into a new class, `layer`.
 Users should initialize a `layer` before invoking it.
-When a `layer` is called, it will sent inputs `tensor` together with parameter `tensor` to corresponding operation, constructing the computation graph.
-We find that although a `layer` is called, there will be one more `operation` in computation graph rather than a `layer`.
+When a `layer` is called, it will send inputs `tensor` together with the parameter `tensor` to the corresponding operation to construct the computation graph.
+One layer may call multiple operations.
 ## Python API
 ## Example
 The following codes implement a Xception Net using autograd API.
 They can be found in source code of SINGA at